ProFormA/proformaxml/Whitepaper.md

 ### 5.10 The grading-hints element

-The [grading-hints](#4-grading-hints) element specifies, how a grader should calculate a total result from individual test results.
+The [grading-hints](#4-grading-hints) element specifies how a grader should calculate a total result from individual test results.
 Most ProFormA tasks define several tests.
 Every test is expected to generate a score from the interval [0,1].
 The grading-hints element defines groups of tests and groups of groups in a tree like manner.
 The grading-hints element is specified as part of a task which can be overriden by a grading-hints element specified in a submission.

 ### 5.11 The meta-data element